Methodology

 We use six categories, in display order from most advanced to least:

-3. Closed pilot or LSP only.
-Work is happening inside a Large Scale Pilot or a closed national programme but is not yet available to the public.
-Evidence required: an LSP deliverable, a ministry announcement, or a published implementation plan.
+Closed Pilot / LSP.
+Active testing is underway within a Large Scale Pilot (LSP) or a restricted national programme, but access is limited to a closed user group and is not yet available to the general public.
+Evidence required: An LSP deliverable, a ministry announcement regarding pilot cohorts, or technical implementation updates showing active closed testing.

-5. No public plan.
-No public evidence of an EUDI Wallet programme, beyond participation in EU coordination groups.
-Used sparingly.
+No plans.
+No public evidence of an active EUDI Wallet implementation programme, timeline, or roadmap, beyond baseline participation in mandatory EU coordination groups.
+Evidence required: An absence of public wallet announcements, roadmaps, or official development updates.

 Evidence bar